ZhengxiangShi/SelfContrastiveLearningRecSys/DHCN/README.md

     --use_item_cl_loss \
     --saved_models_path output/diginetica_results
 ```
 Please refer to the original respository for reproducing the results of DHCN model.
+You can use `--remove_original_cl_loss` to remove the original contrastive learning loss in the DHCN model.